 What Is a Retention Strategy?

-A retention strategy is a plan that organizations create and use to reduce employee turnover, prevent attrition, increase retention, and foster employee engagement.
-While some turnover is inevitable, building a retention strategy to prevent as much voluntary turnover as possible can save an organization a lot of time and money.
+While some turnover is inevitable, building a retention strategy to prevent as much voluntary turnover as possible can save an organization time and money.
 After all, it’s much easier and much less expensive to train and develop your current employees than it is to continually hire new people.

 Benefits of an Effective Retention Strategy

-The focus of an employee retention strategy is just as it sounds: retaining employees.
-However, there are other positive outcomes of an effective retention strategy besides just getting people to stick around your organization longer:
+The focus of a retention strategy is just as it sounds: retaining employees.
+However, an effective retention strategy is about more than just getting people to stick around your organization longer.
+Other positive outcomes include:

 - Lower turnover